Lean Manufacturing Games – Power of Experiential Training

 Participants apply quality improvement techniques that reduce defects and improve service delivery. - Continuous Improvement:

-The iterative nature of the game instills a mindset of continuous refinement, ensuring that quality improvements are sustained over time.
+The game’s iterative nature instills a mindset of continuous refinement, ensuring that quality improvements are sustained over time.

 5.3 Increased Employee Engagement and Collaboration